Sakthimurugavel/OS-EX-1-Assembling-the-System---CASE-STUDY/README.md

 ### RESULT:
-Hence ,the system is successfully set up.
+Hence,the system is successfully set up.